 Congratulations!
 You’ve got someone new joining your team.
 If you’ve made it past the welcome stage safely, you may be wondering how you can help your new teammate to open up and get comfortable in their new environment.
 How do you get them to release some of those first-week jitters and ease them in to your company culture in a way that keeps them interested and invested in your company?
-One word: Icebreakers.
+Awesome onboarding icebreakers, of course!

 Have each employee share two truths about themselves and one lie.
 The rest of the team then needs to use their super-sleuth skills to ferret out the lie.
 Have a big group?
 Put people in teams of three.
 Two people will tell the truth, and one person will tell a lie.
 Pit team against team tournament style for an added challenge, and may the best guessers win!

 2. Would You Rather?

 Get the gang together, push back the furniture, and run some tape straight down the middle of the floor.
 Mark one side of the tape as Option A, and the other side as Option B. Now the fun begins!
 Fire off some questions— e.g., would you rather A) read the book or B) see the movie? — and have employees jump to the side they prefer.
 This game gets people up and moving, sparks some hilarious debate, and makes it easy for new people to find common interests or talking points with their teammates.